Decomposable $(5,6)$-solutions in eleven-dimensional supergravity: Abstract

 \section{Abstract}

 We present decomposable (5,6)-solutions $\widetilde{M}^{1,4} \times M^6$ in eleven-dimensional supergravity by solving the bosonic supergravity equations for a variety of non-trivial flux forms.
 Many of the bosonic backgrounds presented here are induced by various types of null flux forms on products of certain totally Ricci-isotropic Lorentzian Walker manifolds and Ricci-flat Riemannian manifolds.
-These constructions provide an analogue of the work in \cite{CG}, where similar computations were made for decomposable (6,5)-solutions.
+These constructions provide an analogue of work done by I. Chrysikos and A. Galaev who made similar computations for decomposable (6,5)-solutions.
 We also present bosonic backgrounds that are products of Lorentzian Einstein manifolds with negative Einstein constant (in the ``mostly plus'' convention) and Riemannian K\"ahler-Einstein manifolds with positive Einstein constant.
-This conclusion generalizes a result of C. N. Pope et al. \cite{Pope89} concerning the appearance of six-dimensional K\"ahler-Einstein manifolds in eleven-dimensional supergravity.
-In this setting we construct infinitely many non-symmetric decomposable (5, 6)-supergravity backgrounds, by using the infinitely many Lorentzian Einstein-Sasakian structures with negative Einstein constant on the 5-sphere, known from the work of C. P. Boyer et al. \cite{Boyer}.
+This conclusion generalizes a result of C. N. Pope and P. van Nieuwenhuizen concerning the appearance of six-dimensional K\"ahler-Einstein manifolds in eleven-dimensional supergravity.
+In this setting we construct infinitely many non-symmetric decomposable (5, 6)-supergravity backgrounds by using the infinitely many Lorentzian Einstein-Sasakian structures with negative Einstein constant on the 5-sphere, known from the work of C. P. Boyer et al.